CSCfi/Kielipankki-utilities/docs/howto_license_page.md

 # Creating a license page in the portal
 If adding a new version of an existing resource group, check if the previously existing license page (or one of them) covers the new resource version.
 If so, you can just insert the details of the new resource to the license page.
 Otherwise, you need to create a new license page in the portal.
 This page always has to be created in two language variants; in English and in Finnish.
 The pages both need a PID (instructions on [how to request a PID](howto_request_pid.md)).
-From the META-SHARE record of this resource at least the English license page has to be referred to via its PID.
+From the metadata record of this resource at least the English license page has to be referred to via its PID.

 In order to create a license page in the portal, login at [kielipankki.fi/wp-admin](https://www.kielipankki.fi/wp-admin/).
 A VPN connection to the university is required.
 On Windows, you can use OpenVPNGUI -> Connect -> "hy". ("hu-tun" is not enough as it uses VPN only for University services).